Brendan Bracken: Business and political career

+During Churchill's "Wilderness Years", Bracken would become his main support.
+From 1934 Brendan also supported Churchill's calls for rearmament in Parliament.
+Later, when King George VI personally expressed his concern that an Irishman, son of an IRB man, should be appointed a Government Minister and member of the Privy Council.
+Churchill stood up for his protégé and wrote to the King: “He has sometimes been almost my sole supporter in the years when I have been striving to get this country properly defended”.

 Assists in selection of Churchill

 In two matters relating to Churchill, Bracken can be said to have played a key part behind the scenes.
 When Neville Chamberlain prepared to resign in May 1940, the candidates to succeed him were Churchill or Lord Halifax.
-The political issue at stake at the time was which potential successor would the Labour Party accept in the formation of a National Government.
+The political issue at stake at the time was which potential successor the Labour Party would accept in the formation of a National Government.
 Churchill's view was that the Labour Party would not support him and so agreed with Chamberlain to nominate Halifax.

 When Bracken became aware of Churchill's agreement to nominate Halifax, he convinced Churchill that the Labour Party would indeed support him as Chamberlain's successor and Lord Halifax's appointment would hand certain victory to Hitler.

 Bracken advised Churchill tactically to say nothing when the three met to arrange the succession.
-After a deafening silence when Churchill was expected to nominate Halifax, the latter obligingly ruled himself out, and Churchill was put forward as Britain's wartime Prime Minister, having avoided any appearance of disloyalty to Chamberlain.
+After a silence when Churchill was expected to nominate Halifax, the latter obligingly ruled himself out, and Churchill was put forward as Britain's wartime Prime Minister, having avoided any appearance of disloyalty to Chamberlain.

 Support from the US 1940–1941

 When Churchill became Prime Minister in May 1940, Bracken helped in moving him into 10 Downing Street.
 Bracken was sworn into the Privy Council in 1940, despite his lack of ministerial experience, and became Churchill's parliamentary private secretary.

 An insight into the nature of the relationship between Churchill and Bracken is found in Churchill's history of the Second World War.
 Churchill wrote that he had received telegrams from Washington about Harry Hopkins "stating that he was the closest confidant and personal agent of the President.
-I therefore arranged that he should be met by Mr. Brendan Bracken on his arrival".
+I therefore arranged that he should be met by Mr. Brendan Bracken on his arrival."
 The suggestion was that Churchill had arranged, as is diplomatic custom, for Hopkins to be met by the person who was his closest counterpart in British government and that Bracken often played the role of confidant and personal agent to Churchill.
 After Bracken met Hopkins's flight on 9 January 1941, Churchill and Hopkins forged a close association.
 According to Charles Lysaght's biography, Bracken and Hopkins had met in America in the late 1930s, and that personal tie helped speed the decision to assist Britain nearly a year before the US actually entered the war.